Chinchila01/JH-TMK-Tutorial/TUTORIAL.md

 ##### 2.2.3.2 MIT and Grid Layout

 You will notice that inside the curly braces after `const uint16_t PROGMEM keymaps[][MATRIX_ROWS][MATRIX_COLS] = { };` there are a series of rows delimited between braces and separated by commas (except for the last row).
-Inside the curly braces that make up each row are a series of colums delimited by commas within those braces.
+Inside the curly braces that make up each row are a series of columns delimited by commas within those braces.
 You adjust these parameters according to the lay of the keyboard.
 I have shown a keymap for an MIT layout.
 But what about a grid?
 Simple, you just add another comma to the bottom row.
 So we get:

 ```
   [0] = {